101 Ways to Save Energy for an Energy-Efficient Home

 30. Choice of Colors for Your Home

 Having a general understanding of how the choice of paint helps you save energy is very important.
-Dark colors absorb natural light, while the light colors reflect it.
-Paint your house according to the climate based on where you will.
+Dark colors absorb natural light, while light colors reflect it.
+Paint your house according to your climate – if you live in a hot area, white or pastel shared are your best choice.
 This tip will not only help you save energy but will also give your home a brand-new look!

 31. Use of Reflective Coating

 Reflective coatings are a cost-efficient method to save up on energy bills.
 They can be applied to the exterior surfaces of your home.
 A reflective coating reflects the sun’s UV rays and prevents the indoor spaces from heating up.
 As a result, you do not have to use air conditioning as much or at a higher power setting.

 32. Doors: Replace the Old, Fix the Damaged Ones